Genivia/ugrep/README.md

            --pager[=COMMAND]
                   When output is sent to the terminal, uses COMMAND to page through the output.
-COMMAND defaults to environment variable $PAGER when defined or `less'.
+COMMAND defaults to environment variable PAGER when defined or `less'.
 Enables --heading and --line-buffered.

            --pretty